 Department of Political Science

-Department Chair: Michelle Brophy-Baermann
+Department Chair: Seth Dixon

 Director of Public Administration: Perri Leviss

 The major in public administration is designed for students who seek opportunities in federal, state, local, or nonprofit agencies and organizations, and for those applying for admission to graduate programs in public administration, public affairs, or public policy.
 A GPA of 2.0 in the major is required to graduate with a B.A. in public administration.
 Students must consult with their assigned advisor before they will be able to register for courses.